APRIL Board of Directors

 Kim Gibson (she/her), disABILITY LINK, Tucker, GA

+Kim has received numerous accolades, including the 2014 National Council of Independent Living (NCIL) "Women's Caucus Hall of Fame Award" and the 2023 Disability Inclusion Leadership Award from the National Diversity Council.
+Actively engaged in her community, Kim currently is serving as the President of APRIL (Association of Programs for Rural Independent Living), she continues to uplift organizations through policy advocacy, growth initiatives, and prioritizing the Independent Living Community and philosophy.
 Through APRIL’s peer-to-peer mentorship program, Kim is a peer mentor for other CILS (Centers for Independent Living).
-Kim has served in the past as the vice-chair of the Southeastern Center Directors Association, board member of NCIL (National Council of Independent Living), SILC of GA, and a variety of NCIL subcommittees.
-She currently serves on several local boards and has, in the past, served on various advisory boards in Wyoming appointed by the Governor and boards in Pennsylvania.
-Kim has volunteered in several community events focusing on suicide prevention, women’s rights, disability rights, and civil rights.
-She is a field instructor for individuals with and without disabilities pursuing their social work, educational, and occupational degrees.
-She dedicates her time to others’ learning.
+Kim is the past vice-chair of the Southeastern Center Directors Association and has served as a board member of NCIL (National Council of Independent Living), a board member of SILC of GA, and a variety of NCIL subcommittees.
+She also serves on several local boards and has, in the past, served on various advisory boards in Wyoming appointed by the Governor and boards in Pennsylvania.

 Vice President